Newest Technology in Electronic Eyewear

 Wearers can program the lenses to react in response to two triggers: a downward tilt of the head, to signify "I'm reading now," or a fingertip pressed to the temple of the eyeglasses' frames.

 The trigger activates an oval-shaped zone in the bottom half of each lens, turning it on for close-up activities like reading.
 When the wearer touches the frame again or looks back up, the reading zone disappears.
-This transition happens faster than the blink of an eye, say Dr. Deborah Moon and Dr. Blythe McPherson.
+This transition happens faster than the blink of an eye, say Dr. Deborah Moon.

 The glasses have a parts list associated more with iPods than with optics.
 The transparent layer of liquid crystals and its electrode array are buried beneath the front surface of the lenses.